MicrosoftDocs/windows-itpro-docs/store-for-business/manage-orders-windows-store-for-business.md

 localizationpriority: high
 ---

-# Manage app orders in Microsoft Store for Business or Education
+# Manage app orders in Microsoft Store for Business and Education

 After you've acquired apps, you can review order information and invoices on **Order history**.
 On this page, you can view invoices, and request refunds.